clemsos/writings/_quora/2017-08-30-How-can-I-become-more-of-alpha-male-in-a-group-where-everyone-has-a-quality-better-than-I-do.md

 language: en
 title: |
-    How can I become more of alpha male in a group where everyone has a quality better than I do? - Quora
+    How can I become more of alpha male in a group where everyone has a quality better than I do?
 ---

 The most useful quality you can develop is patience.
 Just wait until all